 - Happens in the young adult book Time Twins.
 The split came about because the social secretary talked to the brother and the sister separately.
 When the sister explicitly stated that she wanted to live with whichever parent the brother was living with, she is told that his preferences doesn't matter, the secretary wants to know which parent she, the girl, prefers.
 She picks her mother, hoping that her brother will do so, too: after all, her brother was always closer to the mother than to the father.
 It turns out that he picked the father, for (presumably) the same reason.

-- Confirmed by their father, at least in regards to why he didn't tell the one he raised.
-For their mother's part, Elan later recalls finding her crying time to time over a lost "Nail" when he was a child.
+- Elan and his Evil Twin Nale, from The Order of the Stick, were raised by their mother and father respectively, after they divorced over Character Alignment issues.
+Elan theorizes that they intentionally didn't tell either twin about the other, so as to increase the dramatic tension should they ever meet as adults.
+Elan's correct about his father, at least in regards to why he didn't tell the one he raised.
+For their mother's part, Elan later recalls finding her crying from time to time over a lost "Nail" when he was a child.
 At the time, he thought she was just upset over carpentry but looking back it seems she was too heartbroken to ever explain the situation to Elan.

-- As the series wore on, though, it was suggested that prior to the pilot episode Terry's parents shared joint custody of their sons and the two would shuttle back and forth between them, something that played a part in Terry's early juvenile delinquency.
+- Terry and Matt in Batman Beyond.
+In the the first episode, Matt lives with their mom, while Terry lives with their father.
+Unlike most examples, there appears to be regular visitation.
+As the series wears on it is suggested that prior to the pilot episode Terry's parents shared joint custody of their sons and the two would shuttle back and forth between them, something that played a part in Terry's early juvenile delinquency.